SnehaJoshi11/School_District_Analysis/README.md

 	<p><img src="Resources/scores_by_school_Type.png" width="1000"></p>

-	*Scores by School Type - chages to Charter type grouping for all scores by less than 0.1 percentage points (or change by less than 0.1%).*
+	*Scores by School Type - changes to Charter type grouping for all scores by less than 0.1 percentage points (or change by less than 0.1%).*

 </p>